-Scenario 1 - Engaging rebel forces based in a secondary school in Winterfell? [provided to participants]
+Scenario 1 - Engaging rebel forces based in a secondary school in Winterfell?

 A small group of rebel troops (a group called The Starks), are reported to be positioned around the only secondary school situated at the edge of a small northern town called Winterfell.
 There are estimated to be approximately 50 fighters in the group.